ASteinheiser/snooty-ast-to-mdx/README.md

 # snooty-ast-to-mdx

+**POC made for MongoDB - Docs Platform**

-This is a tool to convert Snooty RST to `mdx`
+This is a tool to convert custom [Snooty RST](https://github.com/mongodb/snooty-parser) to `mdx` by going from AST to MDAST, then using Remark/Frontmatter to get `mdx`.

 - The process includes converting custom Snooty RST >> custom Snooty AST >> `mdast` >> `mdx`
 - The conversion is not 1:1, due to differences in RST vs `mdx`